vonovak/react-native-add-calendar-event/README.md

 The aforementioned functions all return a promise that resolves with information about what happened or rejects with an error.

-Due to the differences in the underlying native apis, it is not trivial to come up with a unified interface that could be exposed to JS and the module therefore returns slightly different results on each platform.
+Due to the differences in the underlying native apis, it is not trivial to come up with a unified interface that could be exposed to JS and the module therefore returns slightly different results on each platform (we *can* do better though, PRs are welcome!).
 The rules are:

 - presentEventCreatingDialog